Afanami/henngeChallenge/IMPROVEMENTS.md

 ## General Improvements

+The UI should allow the user to click the calendar icom which drops down a date range filter the user can select from.
+This is essential to UI/UX nowadays as users are quite impatient and prefer minimal effort in operations and would not want to manually enter a date.

-Please note this code is far from complete and is only a bare minimum to enable the representation of the mock UIs.
+**Please note this code is far from complete and is only a bare minimum to enable the representation of the mock UIs.**
-If you would like to discuss how I would further improve the code itself feel free to ask!
+**If you would like to discuss how I would further improve the code itself feel free to ask!**